Bald Eagle Facts

 A: This is a very individual question, one each person almost has to answer for themselves.
 To me, bald eagles are the perfect choice for our nations symbol:

-Q: I'm the volunteer chair of the Urban Ecology Institute at Boston College.
-Your work is great.
-Please check our efforts out and let's explore how we could work together in the future.
+Q: Could we ever re-populate Bald Eagles on the Charles River-Boston or Jamaica Bay-New York City?
+I'm the volunteer chair of the Urban Ecology Institute at Boston College.
+Please check out our efforts and explore how we could work together in the future.
 Our focus is to look at urban eco-systems and renew them through low-income, inner city high school student field biology research experiences and research translating into policy recommendations.
-Let me know if you have an interest in our efforts.
-For example, could we ever help re-populate Eagle's on the Charles River-Boston or Jamaica Bay- New York City?

-A: Hey, this isn't a question from a kid!
-Your repopulation idea in those two areas would depend on a variety of environmental and sociological factors.
+A: Your repopulation idea in those two areas would depend on a variety of environmental and sociological factors.
 Neither area to me sounds suitable for bald eagles.

 Q: Why do you think eagle P91 traveled so far south away from the others?